sony/nnabla-examples/responsible_ai/data_cleansing/README.md

  | -ds |  cifar10, mnist, stl10 | dataset|
  | -nt  |  {number(int)}  | number of trials   |

+There are other options.
 The detailed infomation for each option is described in train_infl_eval.py This consists of the processes below.

 ### Training